aliavalera/aliavalera.github.io/essays/finalproject.md

   - Software Engineering
   - Nextjs
 ---
-"SkillSwap" - Student Talent Exchange

 Disclaimer: This proposal represents my original thinking and research; I leveraged generative AI strictly as a sophisticated editor to polish the delivery of my ideas.

-## Overview
-*The problem*:  Most students often have valuable skills—academic, creative, or practical—but there is no easy, structured way to share them.
-At the same time, students miss opportunities to learn useful real-world skills from their peers in a collaborative, low-pressure environment.

-*The solution*:  SkillSwap is an application that allows students to exchange skills with one another through a structured, community-driven platform.
-Instead of focusing only on academic tutoring, SkillSwap expands into all types of knowledge sharing.
-Students can teach skills they are confident in and request help in areas they want to improve, creating a balanced ecosystem of peer-to-peer learning.

 <div class="row" style="display: flex; margin-top: 40px; margin-bottom: 40px;">
   <div class="col">